Brain Tumor Treatment

 Genomic sequencing offers another step forward.
 By studying a patient’s DNA, researchers are learning which changes, or mutations, affect responses to a particular drug, including drugs on the market so treatments are given that are most likely to be effective.

-Designed for recurrent glioblastoma, this therapy uses Treating Fields (TTFields) technology, a form of low intensity, alternating electric current that can that exert physical forces on electrically charged cellular components within a tumor, preventing cells from dividing and causing cancer cell death.
+Designed for recurrent glioblastoma, this therapy uses Treating Fields (TTFields) technology, a form of low intensity, alternating electric current that can exert physical forces on electrically charged cellular components within a tumor, preventing cells from dividing and causing cancer cell death.
 It is usually suggested when chemotherapy and radiation options are exhausted, and is designed to be worn as a helmet attached to a portable battery pack night and day.

 Each new patient is presented at a multidisciplinary conference to personalize his or her management, including surgery, radiation oncology, chemotherapy, and pathology to take into account specific tumor characteristics.
 Radiation oncology has active trials for minimizing the duration and amount of radiation a patient receives to reduce long-term side effects.
 Siteman is a leader in using shorter radiation durations than the national average with the same outcomes.